Can you build a shed on grass?

 A wooden Chalet Shed in Dublin on a lawn with large bushes either side

-What CAN I build my wooden shed on?:
+What CAN I build my wooden shed on?

-The answer is simple – blocks!
-All Wooden Sheds go on blocks.
-This is a simple way to get a shed built in the garden without going to any great length to prepare a foundation.
-In fact, we do not recommend that you build your wooden shed directly onto a concrete slabs either.
+4″ solid blocks offer a simple way to get a shed built in the garden without going to any great length to prepare a foundation.
+In fact, we do not recommend that you build your wooden shed directly onto a concrete slabs either (for the same dampness reasons as mentioned above).
 In the image above, you can just about see the four blocks under the wooden shed, between the shed itself and the neat concrete base.
-Need to know how many blocks you need for your wooden shed?
-You can see how many blocks you need for your Wooden Shed here.

-Can you build a Steel Sheds on Grass
+Can you build a Steel Sheds on Grass?

 A green 10ft x 10ft steel garden shed in a garden in Dublin